CSS-Tricks/serverless/src/content/functions/realm-functions.md

 logo: "/images/realm.svg"
 ---

-Realm Functions is a powerful way to add server-side logic to your app through a simple web interface.
+Realm Functions is for adding server-side logic to your app through a web interface.